israpps/PS2-OPL-CFG-Database/scripts/README.md

 ```

-It is STRONGLY advised thast your input forlder is different from your output folder.
+It is STRONGLY advised thast your input folder is different from your output folder.

 For each CFG file in the input folder, the scripts will: